gwu-libraries/audit-tool/README.md

 6. Optional: Schedule audits with cron.

         TODO

+Note: If multiple users will be performing inventorying activities, be cognizant of file permissions.
+One useful approach is to have all users in a common group, set the python executable to that group, and set the guid & group's executable bit (`chmod g+s`) on the python executable.

 ## Initial population of inventory
 When adding a new file system to the inventory, the inventory for that file system must be populated.